ChrisPinna/ChrisPinna/README.md

 ## Who am I?

-*Snowboard and Ski Instructor turnd Full Stack Developer*
+*Snowboard and Ski Instructor turned Full Stack Developer*

 A highly social and energetic **Full Stack Software Developer** with a love for games, playing music and surfing.